SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-lists-and-libraries.md

 context.ExecuteQuery();
 ```

-### Investigate and fix the "MultipleWebParts" issue
+### Customized list view pages that contain more than the list XSLTListViewWebPart

-When the used list view page (e.g. AllItems.aspx) holds more than one web part the list will never show up using the modern user interface.
+Classic list view and edit pages are editable by users, so you could, for example, add additional web parts on a list view page.
+If you've done that, the list no longer shows in modern.
+To remediate this, the only approach you can take is to drop the added web parts from the list pages.
 You can manually check these cases by going to the list and appending `?ToolPaneView=2&pagemode=edit` to the list URL.
 This will bring the page in edit mode and should reveal the extra web parts and allow you to remove those.
 If you want to programmatically do the same then below code snippet is a good starting basis.
 This snippet depends on the PnP sites core library which you can install to your Visual Studio project via the [SharePointPnPCoreOnline nuget package](https://www.nuget.org/packages/SharePointPnPCoreOnline/).

 ```csharp
 using Microsoft.SharePoint.Client;